 SAFE to be perfectly honest.
 The 180 is not much larger (just over an inch/40mm longer) and although

 I've never flown one, I can see it being a very nice "backyard" and

 under 250g option as well (it tips the scales at 190g, only 20g more

 than the new 130S).

 130 S or 180 CFX?
 I'll have to get new LiPo packs with either option and costs are more or less identical for both helicopters and parts.
 I feel you get more helicopter and better bang for the buck with the 180 CFX if you don't need the SAFE stability and panic recovery features the 130S offers.
-The 180 however is not as crash proof as the Blade 130 S and that must be taken into consideration if you tend to use your micro CP heli as an earth worm dissector more often than not.
+The 180 however is not nearly as crash proof as the Blade 130 S, and that certainly must be taken into consideration if you tend to use your micro CP heli as an earth worm dissector more often than not.

 These are all questions and considerations you too should be asking yourself when considering a Blade 130 S. It's better than the original, and simply a great little micro heli that we can fly in our yards and remain under the 250 gram radar.

 Regardless, Blade 130 S or 180 CFX; both are great little micro size collective pitch RC helicopters well suited to backyard type flying.
 Each have their own unique attributes, pros & cons, so it's up to you to decide which ticks off more boxes for your particular skill set and experience level :-)